showuon/resilient-python-examples/django-custom-threat-service/README.md

 Subsequent searches with matched id (as returned by the initial search) exclusively gather their information from the local database - as more data is populated by the threaded operations from the other sources.

 In this example, we have one threat-source built (in `sources` app) which searches known phishing-sites information within the `verified_online.csv` file.
-Currently this is a sample file in the same format as is freely downloadable from phishtank.com. _See the section '[Phish Tank Searcher]' below._
+Currently this is a sample file in the same format as is freely downloadable from phishtank.com. _See the section [Phish Tank Searcher](#phish-tank-searcher) below._

 _The local database is configured as a sqlite database, but you can change the database engine to any supported by the Django framework by editing/overriding the `DATABASES` setting._